robn/Prometheus-Tiny-Shared/README.md

 # DESCRIPTION

-`Prometheus::Tiny::Shared` is a wrapper around [Prometheus::Tiny](https://metacpan.org/pod/Prometheus%3A%3ATiny) that instead of storing metrics data in a hashtable, stores them in a shared memory region (provided by [Cache::FastMmap](https://metacpan.org/pod/Cache%3A%3AFastMmap)).
+`Prometheus::Tiny::Shared` is a wrapper around [Prometheus::Tiny](https://metacpan.org/pod/Prometheus%3A%3ATiny) that instead of storing metrics data in a hashtable, stores them in a shared database (provided by SQLite, though this may change in the future).
 This lets you keep a single set of metrics in a multithreaded app.

 `Prometheus::Tiny::Shared` should be a drop-in replacement for `Prometheus::Tiny`.
 Any differences in behaviour is a bug, and should be reported.